wrfrohlich/BITalino_Server/README.md

 #### 2.2 - Using the Docker Compose:

 After to prepare the enviroment to use the docker compose it is necessary to run the containers to start the application to processing the data, the database and the dashboard.
+The file that defines the parameters for each service is the 'docker-compose.yml', in this file is defined the network amoung services that will be the `'my-network'` with brigde caracteristic.
+In the next topic is defined the service, for each service is assigned an image that will be based, for the web service will be used the image `grafana/grafana:7.0.0`, the service database will use the image `postgres:9.6` and the processing service will use the image `python:3.8.3`.

-For this, the bash must be change in the path with the files of this project, in sequence using `cd Docker` and `docker-compose up -d` to run the containers.
+In each service, also is declareted different ports with external visibility.
+To run the docker compose the path must be changed in the bash with to the folder that are the files of this project, in sequence using `cd Docker` and `docker-compose up -d` to run the containers.

 #### 2.3 - Using the Database (__PostgreSQL__):

-Inside the folder 'database' there are two files, the first file is used to inicialize the database `'bitalino'` and the table `'patients'` with categories `'name'`, `'ecg'` and `'eda'`.
+Inside the folder 'database' there are two files, the first file is used to inicialize the database `'bitalino'` and the table `'patients'` with categories `'name'`, `'ecg'`, `'eda'` and `'time'`.
 The second file is used to check if the database and table was created properly.
 This database created use the exposed port `18001`, user `postgres` and the password is not defined.

 #### 2.4 - Using the Dashboard (__Grafana__):